TerryCaliendo/Multi-Value-Command-Line-Dictionary-Console-App/README.md

 - string formatting shouldn't be in the database layer!
 Should pass in a formatter! - - formatDatabaseKeys
 - condense imports using same file
 - inputs are pretty much hard coded to 2 after command
+- issue with types when formatting keys response - see TODO: #KNE839